Fran Jeffes - BA (Hons) Integrative Counsellor MBACP

 Counselling helped me to process the unprocessed.
 To understand that behind my anxiety and low mood there were unacknowledged feelings and unprocessed experiences that needed attention.
 I learned to appreciate life and how each day is precious.
 I learnt to make the best use of my time and energy and discern what is relevant and irrelevant.

 I offer short-term and open-ended therapy.
 Short-term is anything from 3-12 weeks whilst open ended can be for as long as you need my help and support.
 I welcome past client's to return for any top-up sessions they may require in the future.

 I am an Integrative therapist which means I draw upon a variety approaches depending on which will effectively help you.
-These include Humanistic - offering Person-centred therapy, Transactional Analysis, Gestalt, Solution Focused, and cognitive behavioural therapy (cbt); Existential and Psychodynamic practices.
+These include Person-centred therapy, Transactional Analysis, Gestalt, Solution Focused, and Cognitive Behavioural Therapy (cbt); Existential and Psychodynamic practices.

 Meeting online -